 &lt;sup>10 Roy Ziegler.
 Unfaltering Trust: How Pilgrim Edward Fitz Randolph Jr. and His Descendants Helped Build America.
 (United Kingdom: iUniverse, 2019).; and A Brief Sketch of The Female Association of Philadelphia for the Relief of the Sick and Infirm Poor with Clothing, &C. (Philadelphia: Friends Book Association, 1879), 8.
-A List of Some of the Benevolent Institutions of the City of Philadelphia and Their Legal Titles: Together with a

-Form of Devise and Bequest to Them.
+&lt;sup>11 A List of Some of the Benevolent Institutions of the City of Philadelphia and Their Legal Titles: Together with a Form of Devise and Bequest to Them.
 (United States, Henry B. Ashmead, 1859).; City Directory.
 (Philadelphia: 1863).; Hannah Ann Zell.
 Report of the Board of Managers of the Western Association of Ladies for the Relief and Employment of the Poor.
 (Philadelphia: Joseph Rakestraw, 1854).; Hannah Ann Zell.
-Report of the Board of Managers of the Western Association of Ladies for the Relief and Employment of the Poor.
+Report of the Board of Ladies for the Relief and Employment of the Western Association of Ladies for the Relief and Employment of the Western Association of Ladies for the Relief and Employment of the Poor.
 (Philadelphia: Joseph Rakestraw Publisher, 1866).; and Roy Ziegler.
 The Parrys of Philadelphia and New Hope.
 (United Kingdom: iUniverse, 2011), 90.